Please tell us your name, title and what your area of focus is at your company.

 What else does your company do to help stop weight bias both internally and externally?

 Training healthcare professionals about weight bias is paramount to help stop weight stigma.
-Hitachi Healthcare Americas works to improve the barriers patients living with obesity face.
+Fujifilm works to improve the barriers patients living with obesity face.
 We have designed our imaging equipment around patients of all body types.
 Internally we have trained our employees to speak with people first language.
 When we are speaking to customers we want to be sensitive of all patients.
 Healthcare workers who are more knowledgeable and compassionate about weight can ultimately lessen the effects of weight bias.

 Throughout your time working in obesity, do you feel weight bias has gotten better or worse, and why?